MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 - Malicious users might exploit the service to obtain sensitive information such as tokens and other platform information, leading to information leakage.
 - Potential authentication vulnerabilities are then exposed, because applications could misuse these credentials.

-You can now opt to restrict access to the IMDS endpoint for non-host network pods running in your cluster.
-Non-host network pods have  `hostNetwork` set to **false** in their specs.
-When IMDS restriction is enabled, non-host network pods are unable to access the IMDS endpoint or acquire OAuth 2.0 tokens for authorization by a managed identity.
-Non-host network pods should rely on [Microsoft Entra Workload ID][workload-identity-overview] after IMDS restriction is enabled.
+You can now opt to restrict access to the IMDS endpoint for non host network pods running in your cluster.
+Non host network pods have  `hostNetwork` set to **false** in their specs.
+When IMDS restriction is enabled, non host network pods are unable to access the IMDS endpoint or acquire OAuth 2.0 tokens for authorization by a managed identity.
+Non host network pods should rely on [Microsoft Entra Workload ID][workload-identity-overview] after IMDS restriction is enabled.

 Host network pods have `hostNetwork` set to **true** in their specs.
 Host network pods can continue to access the IMDS endpoint after IMDS restriction is enabled as they share the same network namespace with the host processes.
-Local processes in nodes can use the IMDS endpoint to retrieve instance metadata, so they are permitted to access the endpoint after the IMDS restriction is enabled.
+Local processes in nodes can use the IMDS endpoint to retrieve instance metadata, so they're permitted to access the endpoint after the IMDS restriction is enabled.

 ## Before you begin

 1. Make sure you have Azure CLI version 2.61.0 or later installed.
-Run `az --version` to find the version.
+To find the version, run `az --version`.
 If you need to install or upgrade, see [Install Azure CLI][install-azure-cli].

 1. Install the `aks-preview` Azure CLI extension version 7.0.0b2 or later.